Paranormal Phenomena: Unexplained and Spooky Mysteries

 It was 1996.

-In my hometown, Muzaffarnagar (GT road, Khatuali), a yearly carnival is organized approximately 20 days before Janmashtami (Bhagwan Shri Krishna’s birthday).
+In my hometown, Khatuali, Muzaffarnagar, a yearly carnival is organized approximately 20 days before Janmashtami (Bhagvan Shri Krishna’s birthday).

 Sweets.
 Toys.
 Fancy dresses.
 Decorative items.
-And temporary eateries.
-These are some of the attractions of this carnival.
+Temporary eateries.
+These are some of the attractions of the carnival, known as “Chhadiyon ka mela.”

 He did.